chrisant996/clink-flex-prompt/README.md

 - [RobotoMono Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/):  this is a patched version of Roboto Mono that adds Powerline symbols and many icon characters.
 - And there are many other fonts to have fun with -- enjoy!

+> **NOTE:**  Most Nerd Fonts have multiple variations of the font included.
+The `flexprompt configure` wizard asks questions to figure out which variation of Nerd Font you're using (if any).
+> - Variations named "Nerd Font Mono" or "NF Mono" have small icons that take up only 1 cell (e.g. "RobotoMono **Nerd Font Mono** Medium").
+> - Variations named just "Nerd Font" without "Mono" have larger double width icons that take up 2 cells (e.g. "RobotoMono **Nerd Font** Medium").

 ## I installed a font; why won't it show up in the list of available terminal fonts?

 The default built-in terminal window in Windows only lists a small set of predefined fonts.
 Other terminal hosts such as Windows Terminal or ConEmu make it easy to choose other fonts, without any extra steps.